John Capgrave

-John Capgrave (21 April 1393 – 12 August 1464) was an English historian, hagiographer and scholastic theologian, remembered chiefly for Nova Legenda Angliae (New Reading from England).
-This was the first comprehensive collection of lives of the English saints.
+John Capgrave (21 April 1393 – 12 August 1464) was an English historian and scholastic theologian.

+He is often referred to in older literature as the supposed author of the Nova Legenda Angliae (New Legends of England), the first comprehensive book of saints printed in England.
+But since 1970 it has been known that this work was actually by John of Tynemouth.

 Schooling

 Capgrave was born in Bishop's Lynn, now King's Lynn, Norfolk: "My cuntre is Northfolke, of the town of Lynne" (Life of St Katharine, p.
 16).
 His parents are unknown but he may have been the nephew of a namesake who obtained a doctorate of theology at Oxford in 1390 and was also an Augustinian friar.
 Capgrave the younger joined the order at Lynn in about 1410 and was ordained in 1416 or 1417.
 He then studied theology at the order's school in London.
 By 1421, he was a lector, qualified to teach at all but one of the order's levels of schooling.
 He was then sent by the prior-general for further studies in Cambridge, where he delivered his examinatory sermon in Latin in 1422.
 He later wrote an English version of this as his treatise on the twelve orders that follow the rule of St Augustine.
 His progress from ordination to the degree of master of theology is said to have been the fastest recorded.